Coffee makes a lot of us happy. Ever wondered what makes coffee happy?

 It turns out that coffee grows happiest when it is tucked under layers of foliage and has mixed patches of sunlight and shadow overhead.

-So, why support the original shade-growing method?
+So, why should you support the original shade-growing method?
 There are two main reasons.

 It’s bird- and pollinator-friendly